 How much water in a T-Shirt?

 It can take more than 2000 litres of water to produce enough cotton to make a t-shirt, more than a person drinks in a year.
 To get this water means diverting rivers into fields for irrigation.
-The result can be devastating.
+This can be bad.

-The hunger for more cotton profit drove the USSR to divert the once prosperous Aral Sea into its satellite states’ irrigation systems only 20 years ago– the result, above, means that what was one of the four largest lakes in the world is now a desert.
+The hunger for more cotton profit drove the people to divert the prosperous Aral Sea into neighbouring regions to grow cotton.
+The result, above, means that what was one of the four largest lakes in the world is now a desert.

 Cotton uses an incredible amount of water.
 Organic Cotton needs no less water.
 But there are hidden advantages: To make one tonne of nitrogen fertiliser creates seven tonnes of Co2, takes one tonne of oil and one hundred tonnes of water - Organics don't need that.
 Plus, organic cotton root systems are deeper and have greater water retention.
-Our cotton is grown in the north of India, where most of the water comes from above in monsoon season, Browse Men's Organic Cotton Clothing or Women's Organic Cotton Clothing for more.
+Our cotton is grown in the North of India, where most of the water comes from above in monsoon season.
+The most impressive work is at the dyehouse, where almost all the water is recirculated.